Infinite rate mutually catalytic branching in infinitely many colonies: The longtime behavior

 \subsection{Organization of the paper}

-In Section~\ref{S2} we prove Theorem~\ref{T1}.
-We start with deriving basic properties of Brownian motion in $[0,K]^2$ stopped upon hitting the boundary such as hitting distribution, moments and so on.
-Then we construct the auxiliary process $X^K$ and conclude Theorem~\ref{T1} via second moment estimates.
+In Section~\ref{S2}, we prove Theorem~\ref{T1}.
+First, we derive basic properties of Brownian motion in $[0,K]^2$ stopped upon hitting the boundary such as hitting distribution, moments and so on.
+Then we construct the auxiliary process $X^K$ and conclude Theorem~\ref {T1} via second moment estimates.

-In Section~\ref{S3} we prove Theorem~\ref{T2}.
+In Section~\ref{S3}, we prove Theorem~\ref{T2}.